10 Unique Hiking Trails in Indiana

 250 McCormick’s Creek Park Road, Spencer, IN

-Trail 3 is labeled rugged, but it will take you to the beautiful Falls at McCormick Creek State Park.
+Trail 3 is labeled rugged but will take you to the beautiful Falls at McCormick Creek State Park.
 The loop starts at the park inn, Canyon Creek, and takes you down the canyon into the Falls.
 If water levels are high, this trail will be hard to access.
-Also, note that the stairs to get down to the Falls are steep and it’s a physically intense climb back up.
-Trail 3 also winds around Camp Na Wa Kwa and taker hikers by the amphitheater.
+Also, note that the stairs to the Falls are steep, and it’s a physically intense climb back up.
+Trail 3 winds around Camp Na Wa Kwa, taking hikers by the amphitheater.

 You can shorten this trail and access the Falls by parking in the lot closest to the Falls and descending to the canyon off of Trail 3.